fraxen/cfcgntp/README.md

 ## Notes
 There is currently no exception and error handling, but I guess errors from libgrowl should propagate.
+Icons - I haven't gotten it to work with the new library, for anything but URL:s to icons, it might need some tweaking...

 ## License
 This repository and all contents are licensed under the Apache 2 license, see the **[license file](https://github.com/fraxen/cfcgntp/blob/master/LICENSE)** for full details.